Central Park Conservancy: 2000s to present

-The Ramble and Lake was renovated by the Central Park Conservancy, in a project to enhance both its ecological and scenic aspects.
+The Ramble and Lake were renovated by the Central Park Conservancy, in a project to enhance both their ecological and scenic aspects.
 In 2007 the first phase of a restoration of the Lake and its shoreline plantings commenced.
 During the same time, Bank Rock Bridge was recreated in carved oak with cast-iron panels and pine decking, its original materials, following Vaux's original design of 1859–60.
 The cascade, where the Gill empties into the lake, was reconstructed to approximate its dramatic original form.
 The island formerly in the lake, which had gradually eroded below water level, was replanted with aqueous plants such as Pickerel weed.
 The first renovated sections were opened to visitors in April 2008 and the project was complete by 2012.
 The final feature to be restored was the East Meadow, which was rehabilitated in 2011.

 The Conservancy began raising money for a $300 million cleanup initiative in 2013, and within three years, it had raised over a third of that amount.
 Minor renovation projects continued through the park in the late 2010s.
 The Belvedere Castle was closed in 2018 for an extensive renovation, reopening in June 2019.
 In 2018, the Conservancy announced that Lasker Rink would be closed from 2020 until 2023 for a $150 million alteration.
 Later in 2018, the Conservancy announced that the Delacorte Theater would be closed from 2020 to 2022 for a $110 million renovation.
-The Central Park Conservancy further announced that Lasker Rink would be closed for renovation between 2021 and 2024.
+The Central Park Conservancy further announced that Lasker Rink would be closed for renovation starting in 2021; it reopened in April 2025 as the Davis Center.
+Also in 2025, the Conservancy created the Central Park Conservancy Ranger Corps to handle quality-of-life issues and help homeless individuals; the corps was funded by $50 million from the Conservancy's endowment.